 A suspicious change in an existing mole or spot

-A sore that doesn't heal within 2 weeks
+A sore that does not heal within 2 weeks

 Medical tests for early detection

 A painless medical technique being used for early detection of melanoma is epiluminescence microscopy, or dermoscopy.
 Using a handheld device, a doctor can evaluate the patterns of size, shape, and pigmentation in pigmented skin lesions.
 Among trained, experienced medical professionals, dermoscopy may reduce the number of biopsies (see Diagnosis) of pigmented lesions to rule out melanoma, although more research is needed.